swashata/wp-webpack-script/packages/babel-preset-base/README.md

 You can also put it under `browserslist` directive under `package.json` file.

 We recommend `.browserslistrc` because it is shared across many tools.
-If you bootstrap your project using `npx @wpackio/scripts init`, then it will be created automatically.
+If you bootstrap your project using `npx @wpackio/scripts bootstrap`, then it will be created automatically.

 ### Options